Wondering if your broken Apple product qualifies for a free repair, or is part of a replacement programme? You've come to the right place.

 The most important thing to note: Apple has stated that if your iPhone 6 Plus has damage (like a cracked screen) that impairs the camera replacement, you'll have to fix the issue beforehand.

-Apple is offering a second replacement program for iPhone 5 users.
-This time it's the phone's battery that's giving users headaches.
-Apple says that a "very small percentage of iPhone 5 devices" may be experiencing poor battery life, requiring users to charge the device more frequently.
-We actually found that three out of six iPhone 5s we checked for eligibility in Apple's battery replacement program were eligible, so it seems like more than a "very small percentage" to us!
+Apple also offered a battery replacement program for iPhone 5 users.
+Apple said that a "very small percentage of iPhone 5 devices" may be experiencing poor battery life, requiring users to charge the device more frequently.
+When we checked at the time the program was announced, we actually found that three out of six iPhone 5s we checked for eligibility in Apple's battery replacement program were eligible, so it seems like more than a "very small percentage" to us!

-In April, Apple confirmed that some iPhone 5 smartphones have defective power buttons and is offering a free replacement.
+Apple also confirmed that some iPhone 5 smartphones had a defective power buttons and offered a free replacement.

 "Apple has determined that the sleep/wake button mechanism on a small percentage of iPhone 5 models may stop working or work intermittently," Apple said in an online support document.

-If you've got a broken lock button on your iPhone 5 or other iPhone model but are not eligible for the replacement program, you can find out how to use the handy lock button workaround here.
+If you still have an iPhone 5, unfortunately Apple has stopped running the scheme.
+If you've got a broken lock button on your iPhone 5 or other iPhone model, you can find out how to use the handy lock button workaround here.